We also offer

-The Limiting Oxygen Concentration (LOC) for combustible dust refers to the minimum oxygen level in the air at which a dust explosion or combustion involving the dust cannot be sustained, even in the presence of an ignition source or sufficient fuel.
-It represents the lower boundary below which the dust-air mixture is unable to support combustion or explosion.
+The Limiting Oxygen Concentration (LOC) for combustible dust is the minimum oxygen level in air at which a dust explosion or combustion cannot be sustained, even with an ignition source or sufficient fuel.
+It defines the lower boundary below which a dust-air mixture cannot support combustion or explosion.

 Testing Principle and Methodology